alexcamachogz/quizz-multioption/README.md

 * [Canva](https://www.canva.com) - Used to create graphics.
 * [Classes and Structures](https://docs.swift.org/swift-book/LanguageGuide/ClassesAndStructures.html) - A guide to Structures and Classes.

+## License:

+> This project is licensed under the MIT License

 ## Author

 Made with 💜 by [alexcamachogz](https://twitter.com/alexcamachogz)